-Martha O’Brien explores the cognitive dissonance of capitalist society and the climate crisis through the music industry.
-Drawing from the examples such as the album Pure Comedy by Father John Misty this article unravels the contradictions between messages of environment consciousness and the medium of capitalist structures and asks how useful infotainment really is in tackling the climate crisis.
+Martha O’Brien explores the cognitive dissonance of capitalist society and the climate change crisis through the music industry.
+Drawing from the examples such as the album Pure Comedy by Father John Misty this article unravels the contradictions between messages of environment consciousness and the medium of capitalist structures and asks how useful infotainment really is in tackling the climate change crisis.

 It is no longer (except in conspiracist circles) a point of debate that humans are the primary cause of climate change.
 The term anthropocene, which emerged in the twentieth century, has gained popularity in the twenty-first as a label which describes the detrimental impact humanity has had on our current geological age.
 In 2016, however, Marxist ecologist Jason Moore suggested “capitalocene” might be a better label, positing that the climate crisis is a direct result of the exploitative nature of the neoliberal capitalism which dominates Western culture.